 Cupping is a traditional treatment that is safe, comfortable, and effective for many health disorders.
 The gentle suction that cupping creates loosens and lifts connective tissues, which increases blood and lymph flow to your skin and muscles.
-To get the maximum benefits from cupping, it’s important that you follow a few guidelines.
+The right cupping aftercare is important to get the maximum benefits from cupping.
+It’s important that you follow these guidelines.

 What to do after cupping or a cupping massage: